astropy/pytest-arraydiff/README.rst

 -  A plain text-based format (based on Numpy ``loadtxt`` output)
 -  The FITS format (requires `astropy <http://www.astropy.org>`__).
 With this format, tests can return either a Numpy array for a FITS HDU object.
+-  A pandas HDF5 format using the pandas HDFStore

 For more information on how to write tests to do this, see the **Using** section below.